ome/ngff-spec/ngff_spec/specification.md

 ```
 ::::

-### Additional details
+#### Additional details

 Most coordinate transformations MUST specify their input and output coordinate systems
 using `input` and `output` with a string value
 that MUST correspond to the name of a coordinate system or the path to a multiscales group.
-Exceptions are if the coordinate transformation appears in the `transformations` list of a `sequence`
+Exceptions are if the coordinate transformation is wrapped in another transformation,
+e.g. as part of a  `transformations` list of a `sequence` or
-or is the `transformation` of an `inverseOf` transformation.
+as `transformation` of an `inverseOf` transformation.
 In these two cases input and output could, in some cases, be omitted (see below for details).

-If used in a parent-level zarr-group, the `input` field MUST be a path to the input image.
-The authoritative coordinate system for the input image is the first `coordinateSystem` defined therein.
-The `output` field can be a `path` to an output image or the name of a `coordinateSystem` defined in the parent-level zarr group.
-If the names of `input` or `output` can be both a `path` or the name of a `coordinateSystem`, `coordinateSystem` MUST take precedent.
 If unused, the `input` and `output` fields MAY be null.

+If used in a parent-level zarr-group, the `input` and `output` fields
+can be the name of a `coordinateSystem` in the same parent-level group or the path to a multiscale image group.
+If either `input` or `output` is a path to a multiscale image group,
+the authoritative coordinate system for the respective image is the first `coordinateSystem` defined therein.
+If the names of `input` or `output` correspond to both an existing path to a multiscale image group
+and the name of a `coordinateSystem` defined in the same metadata document,
+the `coordinateSystem` MUST take precedent.

-For usage in multiscales, see [multiscales section](#multiscales-md) for details.
+For usage in multiscales, see [the multiscales section](#multiscales-md) for details.

 Coordinate transformations are functions of *points* in the input space to *points* in the output space.
 We call this the "forward" direction.
 Points are ordered lists of coordinates,
 where a coordinate is the location/value of that point along its corresponding axis.
 The indexes of axis dimensions correspond to indexes into transformation parameter arrays.
-Examples are given below in the respective [transformation type](#trafo-types-md) sections.

 When rendering transformed images and interpolating,
 implementations may need the "inverse" transformation -